-Questions You Need Answered Before Playing the Lottery Online
+Questions You Need To Be Answered Before Playing the Lottery Online

 Most sites have a FAQ page that is full of useful information.
 Sometimes these pages don’t answer every question you may have.
-In order to protect yourself, I’ve compiled some of the top questions that you absolutely have to ask your lottery agent before you do business with them.
-I would recommend that you contact them and get these answers before you pay any kind of fee.
+To protect yourself, I’ve compiled some of the top questions that you have to ask your lottery agent before you do business with them.
+I would recommend that you contact them and get these answers before you pay any fee.

 Subscription Based Questions

 - How much is the subscription fee?
 If the site does say that they are a subscription site, the fee and terms should be listed.
 If it is not, you need to ask the lottery agent the specifics.
-Be certain that you ask this before you ever give them any kind of payment information.
+Be sure that you ask this before you ever give them any payment information.

 - How long are the subscription terms?
 You may be getting suckered into a long term contract if you’re not careful.
-You will also want to look for the word “syndicate”.
+You will also want to look for the word “syndicate.”
 If you see that, then the subscription is one that renews on its own.
-You will want to see if you are able to change payment options—or at the very least turn off the auto-renew.
+You will want to know if you can change payment options—or at the very least turn off the auto-renew.

 With any business you do online, you will want to keep your personal information safe.
 This especially includes your credit card information.
 The following aren’t necessarily questions, but things to look for on the website.